WolframKluge/eccwmbus/README.md

 A wireless mBus setup with a Raspberry Pi to monitor wireless mBus Devices

+(originally forked from http://github.com/ffcrg/ecpiww  and code changed)

+Goal:
+The goal should be to find sending wMBus devices grab the sent payload (hopefully decoded) and in the
+    1st version send them to a csv file in the
+    2nd version to push the paramters to emonhub for use in emoncms (www.openenergymonitor.org)

 Tested Devices:

 FAST EnergyCam: The quick and inexpensive way to turn your conventional meter into a smart metering device